ualberta-rcg/python-cluster/_episodes/arrays.md

 Luckily Slurm has a solution for this: **job arrays**.

 How it works:
-* You specify in you script an array of integer indices that you want to use to parameterize some sub-jobs.
+* You specify in your script an array of integer indices that you want to use to parameterize some sub-jobs.
   Some examples:
   ~~~